Beltrami, Minneapolis

+In 2023, the Beltrami and Northeast Park neighborhood associations voted to merge into the new Lower Northeast Neighborhoods Association.
+The two associations sought the merger to combine resources.
+Financial assistance from the city of Minneapolis had been declining.
+The nearby neighborhood associations of Logan Park and St. Anthony East declined to join the merged organization.

 Demographics

 Beltrami's ethnic makeup has changed since 1980.
 Every ethnic group except whites saw an increase in population between 1980 and 2000.
 White residents, who made up 92 percent of the neighborhood population in 1980, made up 61 percent in 2000.
 While there were 141 fewer white residents in 2000 than in 1980, there were 143 more black residents.
 The black population increased from a fraction of a percent in 1980 to 11 percent in 2000.
 The percentages for Hispanic and Asian populations also grew during this time, from 2 percent and 1 percent respectively to 10 percent each.
 In 1999, 24 percent of Beltrami residents lived below the poverty level, compared to 17 percent of Minneapolis residents.